allenjwelch/river_watch/README.md

 #### v0.2.0
 - Updates rating logic with ideal, sub, and warning ranges
 - Updates weather specific logic to use percipitation from hourly data beyond current time
+- Updates the user message & logic when missing site information

 #### Upcoming
 - Additional links for more information
-- ratings key to better explain the rating system
+- ratings key to better explain the rating system (antd visual scale)
-- update user message on addtional info needed
 - add messages when conditions are not within ideal range
 - add toggle for different river acitivities to adjust ideal flow rate range
 - update favicon
 - create desktop view
 - create cd pipeline for deployments
-- add scroll down refresh ability
+- add refresh ability for site data
+- add warning text for areas known to not allow certain activities